RRaghulRajkumar/E-commerce-improvement/README.md

 We had written a blog that explains this project in-depth: [Predicting how a customer will feel about a product before they even ordered it](https://blog.zenml.io/customer_satisfaction/).

-If you'd like to watch the video that explains the project, you can watch the [video](https://youtu.be/L3_pFTlF9EQ).

 ## :thumbsup: The Solution